 shiro.inifile is not validated by the JOC Cockpit.
 This means that a configuration error will lead to that entry not being processed.

 - For example, a spelling error in a permission will lead to that permission not being set.

 - The permissions granted for an account can be inspected in the JOC Cockpit interface by logging into the interface using that account and checking the Permissions section of the User Profile view

-Jetty has to be restarted after changes are made to the
+Jetty does not have to be restarted after changes are made to the

 [main] section of the